Studio Kornelia Dimitrova

 The complete strategy is published in the Playbook for healing environments (2021).

-Read, see or hear about the project and collaboration
+Read, see or hear about the project

 #9 Communities of care and healing environments, from Van het podcastje naar de muur, a podcast series about design in and for health, by Marleen van Bergeijk